Proximify/publication-fetcher/README.md

     print_r($res);
 </pre>

-It also fetches publications PubMed references (i.e. PubMed ids)
+It also fetches publications from PubMed references (i.e. PubMed ids)

 <pre>
 print('Importing from Pubmed:');